dapr/docs/howto/configure-mtls/README.md

     allowedClockSkew: "15m"
 ```

 The file here shows the default configuration settings.
-The examples below will show you how to change and apply this configuration to Sentry in Kubernetes and Self hosted modes.
+The examples below show you how to change and apply this configuration to Sentry in Kubernetes and Self hosted modes.

 ## Kubernetes